Gelos (mythology)

 In Greek mythology, Gelos (/ˈgɛloʊs, -ɒs/; Ancient Greek: Γέλως) was the divine personification of laughter.
 According to Philostratus the Elder, he was believed to enter the retinue of Dionysus alongside Comus.
-Plutarch relates that Lycurgus of Sparta dedicated a small statue of Gelos to the god, and elsewhere, mentions that in Sparta there was a sanctuary of Gelos, as well as those of Thanatos, Phobos "and other [personifications of] experiences of this kind".
+Plutarch relates that Lycurgus of Sparta dedicated a small statue of Gelos to the god, and elsewhere mentions that in Sparta there was a sanctuary of Gelos, as well as those of Thanatos, Phobos "and other [personifications of] experiences of this kind".

 Risus was the Latin rendition of the name Gelos.
-A festival in honor of Risus (i. e.
-Gelos) in Thessaly was described by Apuleius, but it is unknown whether it was an actual event or writer's invention.
+A festival in honor of Risus (i.e. Gelos) in Thessaly was described by Apuleius, but it is unknown whether it was an actual event or a writer's invention.